lunarc/lunarc_docs/docs/batch_system.md

 ### Specifying memory requirements

 #### Aurora
-The Aurora system has 64 GB of memory installed on a compute node.
+The Aurora system has 64 GB of memory installed on a normal compute node.
 To allow memory for the operating system, only 62000 MB are available for jobs and the default memory request per core is 3100 MB of memory (20 cores per node).
 If more than 3100 MB per core is needed it has to be requested explicitly using the **--mem-per-cpu** option.
 For example if you require